SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Here are the motions I used in 2024-2025.
 [Motion list](#motion-list)
  They were curated to fit the motion criteria talked about earlier this chapter.
 I have cut out around 30 motions I had initially thought were good, yet ended up leading to messy debates, showing they were bad motions.
-So all the motions left here, are ones whose debates ended up being decent enough to pass my test.
+So all the motions left here are ones whose debates ended up being decent enough to pass my test.

 Feel free to reuse these motions or compile new ones.